Abbykus/Abbycus-ESP8266-Development-Board/README.md

 The QDEV ESP8266 manages the state of the strapping pins during boot but any user circuitry connected to these pins should not interfere with the boot states shown above.

 ## USAGE
+The QDEV-ESP8266 is programmed through the USB-A connector.

 ## APPLICATION EXAMPLES
+### Wireless UART Bridge
+The QDEV-ESP8266 can function as a UART bridge between two or more computers.

 ## FIRMWARE DEVELOPMENT
 Firmware can be developed on several platforms such as the Arduino IDE, PlatformIO on VSCode, or the Espressif ESP-IDF development environment.